 The Sun Valley Open Space functions as a large detention pond for the Sun Valley area.
 It is bordered on the north and east by residential homes, on the west by College Drive, and on the south by the UPRR tracks.
-Storm water enters this open space via drainage channels along the south end of Monroe, Madison and Cleveland Avenues as well as a series of drainage structures under College Drive.
+Storm water enters this open space via drainage channels along the south end of Monroe,

+Madison and Cleveland Avenues as well as a series of drainage structures under College Drive.
 Storm water leaves this detention pond via three culverts located toward the eastern half of the pond that direct the water under the UPRR tracks and under Campstool Road.

-The elevation varies along the perimeter of the open space, but is about four to six feet higher than the bottom of the detention area.
-A Greenway loop trail around this open space would be placed near the top of the open space detention pond so the trail will be submerged only during a very large flooding event.
+The elevation varies at the perimeter of the open space, but is about four to six feet higher than the bottom of the detention area.
+A Greenway loop trail around this open space would be placed near the top of the open space detention pond such that the trail will be submerged only during a very large flooding event.
 This loop trail would provide a 1.4-mile-long loop which would connect to existing sidewalk in the Sun Valley neighborhood as well as to an existing trail head at the end of Baldwin Drive.
 The Greenway will need to be designed and located such that the storage capacity of the Sun Valley Open Space pond is not reduced.

-Conceptual plans for this Greenway loop around the Sun Valley Open Space are contained in Appendix E. An estimate of probable construction costs has been included in Appendix F.
+Conceptual plans for this Greenway loop around the Sun Valley Open Space are contained in Appendix E. An estimate of probable construction costs has been included in Appendix F. It is to be noted that there are discrepancies in the record of title descriptions for a portion of the Sun Valley Open Space.
+Refer to plan sheet SV01 and Appendix H for further information.